 Japan has become increasingly affected by the trend of globalization.
 Many corporations now focus on overseas operations.
 The objectives of postgraduate education today should place great emphasis not only on fostering highly specialized researchers and engineers of advanced science and technology, but also on the development of individuals who can exercise leadership globally with a broad perspective.
-It is absolutely imperative for global leaders to acquire advanced and practical communication ability.
-GCC at JAIST prepares students for their future activities on the global stage by providing carefully designed education and training programs for all the students to improve their English communication ability and for international students to master necessary level of Japanese language proficiency.
+It is absolutely imperative for global leaders to acquire advanced and practical communication skills and abilities.
+GCC at JAIST prepares students for their future activities on the global stage by providing carefully designed education and training programs for all the students to improve their English communication skills and abilities and for international students to master necessary level of Japanese language proficiency.